- Chinese pangolin

 ZSL has supported pangolin projects undertaken by the National Trust for Nature Conservation (NTNC) in Nepal and Save Vietnam’s Wildlife (formerly Carnivore and Pangolin Conservation Program), and is the institutional host of the IUCN SSC Pangolin Specialist Group, which collaborates with multiple organisations worldwide.

-ZSL’s pangolin projects are generously supported by Fondation Segré, Save Our Species, Mohamed bin Zayed Species Conservation Fund, Ocean Park Conservation Foundation, Hong Kong and WildInvest.
+ZSL’s pangolin projects are generously supported by Fondation Segré, IUCN's Save Our Species initiative, Mohamed bin Zayed Species Conservation Fund, Ocean Park Conservation Foundation, Hong Kong, the Regina Bauer Frankenberg Foundation, WildInvest and US Fish and Wildlife Service.

 How You Can Help